null

 The standard for measuring isolation is called “Sound Transmission Class”, or STC.
 All materials that are intended to block sound have an STC Rating.
 Virtually every material filters out at least a small amount of the sound that travels through it, but denser materials are much better at this than porous or fibrous materials.
 Harder materials like rubberized sound barriers, concrete, brick and drywall will have higher STCs, while softer materials like mineral fiber, acoustic foam and carpet will have much lower STCs.

 The subjectivity chart below helps give an understanding of what STC goal you should have.
-See pages 10-12 of Acoustics 101 to see what different layers of different products can provide that STC.
+Refer to pages 10-12 of Acoustics 101 to understand how different layers of various products contribute to achieving that STC.

 STC.png